eperaza/fda-ground/documentation/README.md

 ```

 ## Services
 FDA Ground service is provided by RESTful web services.
-The base URL for all transactions is https://<HOST>/<RESOURCE>  where Host is the host of the services and RESOURCE  is the resource as documented below.
+The base URL for all transactions is `https://<HOST>/<RESOURCE>` where Host is the host of the services and RESOURCE  is the resource as documented below.
 Data is returned as a JSON encoded string.
 The HTTP status in the response is also returned as noted below.
-All services require a client certicate for authentication when the request is over TLS/SSL.
+All services require a client certificate for authentication when the request is over TLS/SSL.
 This mechanism is called TLS mutual authentication or client certificate authentication.
 Additionally, all services except login and register require a valid access token.
 This access token must be included in the Authorization header in the HTTP request.
 The format of this header is:  Bearer accesstoken  This format must be followed exactly for the user to be properly authenticated.
-** Note: To access any resource valid client certificate are required **
+** Note: To access any resource valid client certificate is required **
 ** Currently, client certificate 1 is required for Login, Register, and Refresh.
 Every other resource requires client certificate 2 and valid  access token **

 # Request for Login/ Register